Millaa Millaa is a quaint country village.

-There are several fantastic tours that operate from Cairns that visit these waterfalls.
+Several fantastic tours operate from Cairns that visit these waterfalls.

 Pack your swimmers and a towel.
 A shower under the magnificent falls is a must.

-Before you leave visit the Millaa Millaa lookout for spectacular views of the surrounding district.
+Before you leave, visit the McHugh lookout for spectacular views of the surrounding district.

 Next, make your way to Malanda and visit the Dairy Centre.